discreaminant2809/better_collect/README.md

   Items gated behind this feature do **not** follow normal semver guarantees and may change or be removed at any time.

-  Although the crate as a whole is still experimental, the items under `unstable` are **even more** experimental, and it is generally discouraged to use them until their designs are finalized and not
+  Although the crate as a whole is technically still experimental, the items under `unstable` are even more experimental, and it is generally discouraged to use them until their designs are finalized and not under this flag anymore.

 [`Collector`]: https://docs.rs/better_collect/latest/better_collect/trait.Collector.html
 [`RefCollector`]: https://docs.rs/better_collect/latest/better_collect/trait.RefCollector.html